buhuipao/shell/readme.txt

-Here are some script show how to stud bash, in the same time remind myself you can use them for study bash.
+Here are some script show how to learn bash, in the sametime remind myself. you can use them for learn bash.